Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/async_get.md

     return loss
 ```

-Through the Python annotation, OneFlow will know that the returned type of the job function is `oneflow.typing.Numpy`, which corresponds to ndarray in numpy.
+Through Python annotations, OneFlow knows the type of the job function's return is `oneflow.typing.Numpy`, which corresponds to ndarray in numpy.

 ```python
 loss = train_job(images, labels)